Nottingham-related groups and resources for what’s often called “home education”.

 We’re lucky in Nottingham to have a thriving “home ed” community, including hundreds of children and young people of all ages.

-Real children from the non-school world are often out and about – swimming, skating, walking in woodland, at the library, visiting museums, round at a friend’s house, and almost anywhere else you might imagine.
-Home-based education would usually be a more accurate term: or, as people also say, “the world is our classroom".
-Other phrases you might hear include child-led learning, unschooling, autonomous education, personalised education and home schooling (though that last one’s more of a US term).
+The reality: Real children from the non-school world are often out and about – swimming, skating, walking in woodland, at the library, visiting museums, round at a friend’s house, and almost anywhere else you might imagine.
+Home-based education would usually be more accurate: or, as people also say, “the world is our classroom”.

+Aside from those words, other phrases you might hear include child-led learning, unschooling, autonomous education, personalised education and home schooling (though that last one’s more of a US term).